A woman sitting on a couch with a laptop.

 Payroll

 What are payroll taxes?
-All you need to know
+Everything Canadian employers need to know

 Key Takeaways

-• Payroll taxes are mandatory contributions to fund public services like the Canada Pension Plan (CPP) and Employment Insurance (EI).
+• Payroll taxes are mandatory deductions and employer contributions that fund programs like the Canada Pension Plan (CPP) and Employment Insurance (EI).

-• Employers must deduct, match, and remit payroll taxes to the Canada Revenue Agency (CRA).
+• Employers must withhold, match, remit, and report payroll taxes to the Canada Revenue Agency (CRA).

-This guide breaks down what payroll taxes are, how they’re calculated, and what you need to know to stay compliant and keep your business running smoothly.
+Understanding what payroll taxes work can make each pay run feel more manageable.
+This guide breaks down what payroll taxes are, how they’re calculated, who pays them, and what you need to know to stay compliant and keep your business running smoothly.

 What are payroll taxes?